Riqky/portfolio/_pages/workspace.md

 #### Reverseing

 For the reverse engineering challenges, I started with my Kali, but this proved to be somewhat unconventional, so I installed `Remnux`.
-This is a ubuntu machine with all linux based reverseing tools installed.
+This is a Ubuntu machine with all linux based reverseing tools installed.
 Such as Ghidra, Cutter and various checkers.
 For windows based binaries I have a Windows 10 machine with ollydbg installed.

 #### Windows 10